Eat This, Not That! at Indian Restaurants

 Eat This: Chana Masala

-When you think of chickpeas, you probably first think of Middle Eastern food like hummus, but it’s actually quite popular in Indian cuisine as well.
+When you think of chickpeas, you probably first think of Middle Eastern food like hummus, but it's actually quite popular in Indian cuisine as well.
 Kaufman suggests opting for chana masala, which is a high-protein, plant-based entrée made from a spicy chickpea base.
-Usually, you’ll also find onions, ginger, garlic, and tomatoes in this dish.
+Usually, you'll also find onions, ginger, garlic, and tomatoes in this dish.
 Aside from protein, chana masala is high in fiber, which is essential for keeping you feeling full for longer.
-Chickpeas are also a good source of manganese and folate, which help support bone development—and are so well-loved that we even curated these 20 Amazing, Surprising Ways to Eat Chickpeas!
+Chickpeas are also a good source of manganese and folate, which help support bone development—and are so well-loved that we even curated these chickpea recipes!